mercedes-benz/acentrik/sdk/CONSUME_COMPUTE.md

 Here are the steps:

 1. Setup
-2. ConsumerA buys data tokens (for data and algorithm) (Free or Fixed)
+2. ConsumerA buys datatoken (Fixed) / request datatoken from dispenser (Free)
-3. ConsumerA sends his datatoken to the service
+3. ConsumerA pay datatoken for the service
 4. ConsumerA starts a compute job
 5. ConsumerA monitors logs / algorithm output